 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-I don't have the progress on the taskforce itself in terms of tourism at the moment, but I will definitely commit to providing that information.
-I do want to stress that as long as there are restrictions, this is going to have a huge impact, and we acknowledge that, especially for small businesses.

-I feel for them and they need to helped and our government has been trying to help through that small business program, and there are different levels that can get assistance from, and our office, along with the CANOR office and the Inuit organizations are all dealing with the businesses and have been working very hard to ensure those supports are there.
+I don't have the progress on the task force itself under tourism at the moment, but I will definitely commit to providing that information.
+I do want to stress that as long as there are restrictions, this is going to have a huge impact and we acknowledge that, especially to the small businesses.
+I feel for them and they need to be helped.
+Our government has been trying to help through that small business program and there are different levels that they can get assistance, and our office along with the CanNor office and the Inuit organizations that are dealing with the businesses have been working very hard to try to make sure that those supports are there.
 I want the businesses to reach out to our offices.
 Thank you, Mr. Speaker.